loncoin/au-extension/README.md

 # au-extension
-The official page for the AU Chrome Extension.
+The official page for the AU Chrome Extension. v1.0.0

+# How to install extension folder
+1. Download all the files from this respitory.
+2. On your computers file explorer, organize the files into a folder called "AU Ext".

 # How to add extension to Chrome
 1. Your first step is to go to the Chrome Menu, then 'More Tools', then Extensions. (⋮ > More Tools > Extensions)